-The Nominating and Corporate Governance Committee (the "Nominating Committee") has recommended the ten director nominees named below for election as directors at the Annual Meeting.
-All of these director nominees are presently serving on our Board of Directors (the "Board") and each has consented to being named in this proxy statement and to serve if elected for a one-year term.
-Mr. Patterson was elected to the Board in March 2020 to fill a newly created director seat.
-Mr. Patterson was identified as a potential director of the Company by a search firm hired by the Nominating Committee, and after a thorough review and interview process, he was elected by the Board as a director.
-All of these director nominees were identified and proposed as candidates for service on our Board based on their record of service and individual contributions to the overall mission and responsibilities of the Board.
+The two new director nominees are Kimberly Scott and Ole G. Rosgaard.
+Ms. Scott was identified as a potential director of the Company by a search firm hired by the Nominating Committee, and after a thorough review and interview process, she has been nominated by the Board to serve as a director.
+Mr. Rosgaard, who will become President and Chief Executive Officer of the Company on February 1, 2022, also has been nominated by the Board to serve as a director.

+The eight presently serving director nominees have been nominated to serve as directors based on their record of service and individual contributions to the overall mission and responsibilities of the Board.
 Unless otherwise specified, the shares of Class B Common Stock represented by the proxies at the Annual Meeting will be voted to elect the ten director nominees named below.
-In the event any director nominee is unable to serve (which is not anticipated), the persons named in the proxy may vote for another director nominee of their choice.
+In the event any of these ten director nominees are unable to serve (which is not anticipated), the persons named as proxies in the proxy card may vote for another director nominee of their choice.
 The names and biographies of each of the director nominees for election to the Board of Directors are set forth below.